Understanding PMOS (PCOS) and Fertility

 • Optimize your health before conception

-• Work with healthcare providers who understand PCOS
+• Work with healthcare providers who understand PMOS

 Mental Health and Emotional Wellbeing

-The fertility journey with PCOS can be emotionally challenging, and it’s important to acknowledge that PCOS itself is strongly associated with mental health impacts.
-Research has consistently shown that people with PCOS have significantly higher rates of depression and anxiety disorders:
+The fertility journey with PMOS can be emotionally challenging, and it’s important to acknowledge that PMOS itself is strongly associated with mental health impacts.
+Research has consistently shown that people with PMOS have significantly higher rates of depression and anxiety disorders:

-• Depression: Studies show that individuals with PCOS are approximately 3 times more likely to experience depression compared to those without PCOS
+• Depression: Studies show that individuals with PMOS are approximately 3 times more likely to experience depression compared to those without PMOS

-• Anxiety: Anxiety disorders are also about 3 times more common in people with PCOS
+• Anxiety: Anxiety disorders are also about 3 times more common in people with PMOS

-• Quality of life: PCOS can impact overall quality of life due to both physical symptoms and emotional distress
+• Quality of life: PMOS can impact overall quality of life due to both physical symptoms and emotional distress

 • Body image concerns: Symptoms like weight gain, hirsutism, and acne can affect body image and self-esteem